n1nj4z33/iqoptionapi/README.md

 ```
 ##### <a id=checkwindigitalv2>check_win_digital_v2</a>

-:exclamation::exclamation: this api is asynchronous get id data,it only can get id data before you call the buy action. if you restart the program,the asynchronous id data can not get again,so check_win_digital_v2 may not working.
+:exclamation::exclamation: this api is asynchronous get id data,it only can get id data before you call the buy action. if you restart the program,the asynchronous id data can not get again,so check_win_digital_v2 may not working,so you need to use "check_win_digital"!

 ```python
 I_want_money.check_win_digital_v2(id)#get the id from I_want_money.buy_digital